About Our Technology Classes and Training Services

 The purpose of the YWCA Computer Center is to ensure that all people, especially women and girls, have access to computer technology that is often necessary for success at work, school, and home.

 We deliberately keep our classes small so that our instructors are able to give learners the attention and time they need.
-We provide a comfortable learning environment and we specialize in beginners!
+We provide a comfortable learning environment, and we specialize in beginners!

 Free parking is available on-site.

-- Morning and evening computer, tablet and smartphone classes
+Morning and evening technology classes including:

 - Technology Question & Answer Session offered every month